HorvathLab/scSNViz/README.md

 If the above fails due to rate limits, try generating a GitHub Personal Access Token (PAT), add it into your environment and then run again.

+If the above gives errors related to randomcoloR, it may be due to the V8 package dependency.
+Please refer to the V8 README https://github.com/jeroen/V8.

 ## Load Libraries

 #### Load required libraries